loosewheel/lwcomputers/readme.txt

 the relevant mod is loaded.
 +	lwcomputers:touchscreen - digistuff:touchscreen as full sized node.
 +	lwcomputers:panel - digistuff:panel as full sized node.

+**	Note
+DigiSwitch, MoveFloor, Solid Color Conductors, lwcomputers:touchscreen and lwcomputers:panel have been depreciated.
+See lwcomponents.

 Each computer has an internal hard drive, and 3 slots for floppy disks (or a clipboard).
 The terminal display has a resolution of 50 characters